What is Plagiocephaly (Flat Head Syndrome)?

 Plagiocephaly and Torticollis

-Plagiocephaly may also be associated with children who have torticollis – a shortening or stiffness in some of the neck muscles.
+Plagiocephaly may also be associated with children who have torticollis, a shortening or stiffness in some of the neck muscles.
 This causes difficulty with turning the head and makes it more likely to have a flat spot.
 Treatments of physical therapy and surgery – as a last resort – are sometimes necessary to treat torticollis and improve the underlying condition.
 Other treatments for your child would simply include positioning techniques to cause your child to sleep in a different position.
+Schedule your consultation now.